sklearn-compat/sklearn-compat/README.md

 Which uses `sklearn.utils.get_tags` under the hood from scikit-learn 1.6+.

-In case, that you want to extend the tags a given tags, you can inherit from the available tags:
+In case you want to extend the tags, you can inherit from the available tags:

 ```py
 from sklearn_compat.utils._tags import Tags, InputTags